 The College's 50th anniversary appeal in 1931, which resulted in the building of the chapel, new classrooms and the cloisters, was primarily his responsibility.
-The chapel windows commemorating him are now in the nearby Rookery Road Methodist Church.
-He retired to Woodstock in 1940 and then in Worthing.
+The chapel windows commemorating him are now in the former Rookery Road Methodist Church.
+He retired to Woodstock in 1940 and then to Worthing.
 He died at the MHA in Shirley on 5 July 1965.

 He was President of the WM Conference in 1929.
 Early influenced by J. Scott Lidgett, he saw, ahead of many, the need to study social conditions in the light of the Gospel and was a founder member of the Wesleyan Methodist Union for Social Service.
 His consistent concern with ethics as a key branch of theology was expressed most clearly in his Ethics and Atonement (1906).
 He was also a philosopher and OT scholar (writing a commentary on Ezekiel) and active in both the 'Life and Work' and 'Faith and Order' sections of the inter-war ecumenical movement.
 At the Methodist Church Congress in 1929 he spoke on 'Methodism and the Church'.

 'In those days there came to Handsworth, as Assistant Tutor, one who had been for two years in the same post at Richmond.
 He was tall, young, fair of countenance, and full of academic honours.
 He brought to us Oxford and her culture, deep devotion, and inspiring teaching.
 Since those days he has written his name deep in the history of Handsworth, and all over the world there are men who love his name, and reverence the beauty of his loving service.'